puretears/KeychainWrapper/README.md

 </a>
 </p>

 KeychainWrapper is a light weight swift wrapper for iOS keychain.
 Makes accessing keychain is exetremely simple as `UserDefaults`.
+It is motivated by creating the app of [boxueio.com](https://boxueio.com).

 ## Features